awsdocs/aws-service-catalog-admin-guide/doc_source/provisioned-products-admin.md

 # Managing All Provisioned Products as Administrator<a name="provisioned-products-admin"></a>

 To manage all provisioned products for the account, you will need **AWSServiceCatalogAdminFullAccess** or equivalent access to the provisioned product write operations\.
-For more information, see [Authentication and Access Control for AWS Service Catalog](controlling_access.md)\.
+For more information, see [Identity and Access Management in AWS Service Catalog](controlling_access.md)\.

 **To view and manage all provisioned products**